 - Click New to add a new tax rule.
 QuickBooks Online US supports two kinds of tax rules: single or combined.
 Please consult the QuickBooks Online documentation and your tax advisors to determine which taxes apply to you and how to configure them properly in QuickBooks.
 The important part of Stax Bill is that there needs to be a 1:1 relationship between the rules configured in QuickBooks and those configured in Stax Bill.

-If you are using a Canadian Company account in QuickBooks Online (regardless of whether or not you sell to both US & Canada), then you will need to follow the steps in this section to map your tax rules.
+If you are using a Canadian Company account in QuickBooks Online (regardless of whether or not you sell to both US & Canada), then you must follow the steps in this section to map your tax rules.

 - In QuickBooks Online Canada, the Sales Tax page opens to a GST/HST summary page, as shown below:

 - Click the Rates & Settings link to see a list of current taxes configured in your account.
-If you are only selling in Ontario, you may have no additional configuration required; however, you are more likely to sell to customers across Canada, and you will need to configure tax rules for each province separately.
+If you are only selling in Ontario, you may have no additional configuration required; however, you are more likely to sell to customers across Canada and need to configure tax rules for each province separately.

 - Click the New Tax button at the top of this page to configure the taxes you will need for synchronization.